BDC Hamburger Icon

 Finding the right influencer is also vital from a financial viewpoint.
 If you pay creators out of the gate for content and make less than the promotional fee, influencer marketing is costing your business too much.

-Consider finding influencers who will work on a commission-based payment system, especially if you’re just starting a business.
-You’ll get a feel for how much your audience connects with the influencer, how customers think about influencers in general, and how to proceed in your next influencer campaign.
+Consider finding influencers who will work on a commission-based payment system or in exchange for free products or services, especially if you’re just starting a business.
+You’ll get a feel for how much your audience connects with the influencer, how customers think about influencers in general and how to proceed in your next influencer campaign.

 Successful influencer relationships require effort and time

-Consistently hiring influencers takes effort.
-Researching reliable influencers who follow your mission and use your products can be time-consuming.
-Plus, you’ll need to create contracts, work closely with the influencer on content, and gain traction from the influencer’s network to profit from the campaign.
+Hiring influencers requires as much planning and effort as any other part of your marketing strategy.
+Understand that researching reliable influencers who follow your mission and use your products can take time.
+Plus, you’ll need to create contracts, work closely with the influencer on content and gain traction from the influencer’s network to profit from the campaign.

 BDC Logo